mobizt/FirebaseClient/README.md

 Then get the data that contains signature string (`file,` and `blob,`) created by old library will lead to the error after base64 decoding.

+Due to some pitfalls in the old library's `Multipath Stream` usage.
+User is only looking for the `JSON` parsing data without checking the actual received stream event data, and this library does not include the JSON parser, then this feature will not be implemented in this `FirebaseClient` library.

 - ### TCP KeepAlive

-The TCP session KeepAlive can be done by the network client if it was supportd e.g. `WiFiClient` in ESP32.
+The `lwIP`'s TCP KeepAlive is not implemented in this `FirebaseClient` library because it can only be done by the network client (if it was supportd) e.g. `WiFiClient` in ESP32.

+The TCP KeepAlive is currently not available in ESP8266 v3.1.2 at the time of this document writing and it will be available in the newer version after the pull request [#8940](https://github.com/esp8266/Arduino/pull/8940) was merged.

-If you use the core SSL client e.g. `WiFiClientSecure` or `WiFiSSLClient`, this feature is not available.
+If you use the core SSL client e.g. `WiFiClientSecure` or `WiFiSSLClient`, sush feature is not available.

 In the old Firebase library, this feature was done internally by the internal SSL client and `WiFiClient` integration.